 What is a VFD- Variable Frequency Drive?

-A Variable Frequency Drive, or VDF, is often referred to as an inverter.
-A VDF may also be called an AC drive, adjustable frequency drive, variable speed drive, adjustable speed drive (VSD), variable frequency inverter (VFI), or microdrive.
+A Variable Frequency Drive, or VFD, is often referred to as an inverter.
+A VFD may also be called an AC drive, adjustable frequency drive, variable speed drive, adjustable speed drive (VSD), variable frequency inverter (VFI), or microdrive.

 Whatever the name, a VFD is a type of motor controller that drives and controls an electric motor.
 The VFD controls the motor speed and torque to meet the application’s requirements by varying the frequency and voltage supply.